Non-identical anyonic algebras from compact-field quantum geometry: Conclusions and outlook

 Our work also provides a number of insights of fundamental nature.
-In addition to the obvious analogy with the fractional quantum Hall effect, we particularly highlighted the fact that there naturally occur interactions that break fermion-parity superselection rule (and generalizations thereof for anyons)---an effect that can be related on a circuit level to the breaking of charge conservation with respect to ground.
-As we have shown, fermion-parity breaking really concerns the emergent excitations in the low-energy sector only, and all states preserve fermion parity in the original electron picture.
-Moreover, the derivation of the fermion parity breaking theory relies on making a non-relativistic approximation.
-Nonetheless, the local nature of the fermionic gates allowed us to connect our work to the ongoing endeavour to derive quantum mechanics from an information-theoretic point of view, indicating the importance of relativistic arguments in order to satisfy the no-communcation constraint.
+In addition to the obvious analogy with the fractional quantum Hall effect, we particularly highlighted the fact that there naturally occur interactions with \textit{non-identical} anyons, ultimately yielding a lattice quantum theory that breaks fermion-parity superselection rule, and generalizations thereof for anyons.
+This effect can be related on a circuit level to the breaking of charge conservation with respect to ground.
+In contrast to other known parity breaking effects (as in implementations of fermionic gates in qubit hardware via non-local Jordan-Wigner chains), the local nature of the fermionic gates allowed us to connect our work to the ongoing endeavour to derive quantum mechanics from an information-theoretic point of view, indicating the importance of relativistic arguments in order to satisfy the no-communication constraint.

-\subsection{Outlook}

-By including geometric interactions in multiterminal circuits, we lay the groundwork towards a different flavour of quantum information hardware, where the fundamental information unit is an anyonic qudit.
-The feasibility of this device design will have to be further evaluated in future works, likely involving experimental proofs of concept.
+\subsection{\bluehead{Outlook}}